-In this article, we’ll cover how to use affiliate marketing to promote your course, get students to sign up and grow your business.
+In this article, we’ll cover how to use affiliate marketing to promote your online course.
+Learn everything you need to know about affiliate marketing, getting students to sign up and growing your business in 2021.

-Affiliate marketing incentives individuals (affiliates) to promote your business and refer customers, and in exchange for their promotions, affiliates earn a commission for every successful referral.
+Affiliate marketing works by incentivizing individuals to promote your business and refer customers, and in exchange they earn a commission for every successful referral they send your way.

-For online learning, this is typically when a student enrolls and pays for a course.
+For online courses, affiliates typically earn a commission when their referral enrolls and pays for a course.

-Affiliate marketing can be a great starting point for online courses who are just beginning their marketing efforts.
-And for more well-established courses, this offers a new channel to add to their current marketing efforts.
+Affiliate marketing is effective for almost all online courses.
+It’s a starting point for those who are just beginning their marketing efforts.
+And for more established courses, this offers a new channel to add to the current marketing efforts.

 On top of that, this gives you the opportunity to reach completely new audiences — including those who may have not have known about your course, or even been interested, in the first place.